Pay Related Social Insurance/Universal Social Charge

 Domicile Levy

-- Revenue have the power to issue notices requesting returns within 30 days.
+Revenue has the power to issue notices requesting returns